Certificate in Legal Studies

 According to the American Bar Association (ABA), you are not required to have any specific major to be admitted into law school.
-However, you should acquire important skills, values, knowledge and experience to prepare effectively for law school and the legal career.
-ABA recommended skills include:
+However, you should acquire important skills, knowledge, and experiencial learning to prepare effectively for law school and the legal career.
+Skills that prepare you for law school and the legal career include problem solving, critical reading, oral communication, writing and reading, research, and others.
+You should also be exposed to the practice of law and have background knowledge.

 The Certificate in Legal Studies is designed to provide you with substantive skills to hone your analytical and logic reasoning, critical reading and thinking, and writing and research skills.
-It also encourages your exposure to the law to obtain first-hand experience in the legal field and strengthen your desire to pursue a legal career.
+It also encourages your familiarity with the law, obtain experiential learning in the legal field, and strengthen your desire to pursue a legal career.
 The certificate joins your academic coursework with experiential learning opportunities, and courses may count towards your major or minor.

 The Certificate in Legal Studies is open to all majors in the University.
 Students pursuing the Certificate in Legal Studies must complete 15 semester credit hours.
 Courses that count for the certificate should be taken during fall 2020 and thereafter.